Visiting Angels surprise senior citizens for Valentine’s Day

 The visit was also a chance to re-tell the story of how she met her late husband, Harold.
 She said Harold was a handsome Army lieutenant who caught her eye at a bus depot in Alexander City one Sunday afternoon in the 1950s.

-“He had a newspaper and of course I didn’t have anything and I looked at him and he had the paper up like that looking at me and put it down,'” Jones said.
+“He had a newspaper and of course I didn’t have anything and I looked at him and he had the paper up like that looking at me and put it down,'” she said.

 They boarded the bus at different times but Carolyn said she could not find a place to sit so she asked him if they could sit together and he obliged.
 He also offered to escort her home once they arrived in Birmingham and he met her family.